 Tis true without lying, certain and most true.
 That which is below is like that which is above and that which is above is like that which is below to do the miracles of one only thing.
 And as all things have been and arose from one by the meditation of one: so all things have their birth from this one thing by adaptation.

-A genuine scientist well read in ancient literature, Newton was aware that Hermeticism had coined a universal truth long before his time, as can be seen in the above quotation.
+A genuine scientist also well read in ancient literature, Newton was aware that Hermeticism had formulated universal laws long before his time.

 The wind hath carried it in its belly, the earth its nurse.

 The father of all perfection in the whole world is here.

 Its force or power is entire if it be converted into earth.